tildearrow/orchestrack/README.md

 1. Retrieve/build all dependencies.

-2. Create a new directory named "build" under project folder.
+2. Create a new directory named "build" under project directory.

 3. Open a command prompt, change dir to "build" and do